 \section{Abstract}

-For any compact metric space $M$, we prove that the locally flat Lipschitz functions separate points (of $M$) uniformly if and only if $M$ is purely 1-unrectifiable, resolving a problem posed by Weaver in 1999.
+We characterize compact metric spaces whose locally flat Lipschitz functions separate points uniformly as exactly those that are purely 1-unrectifiable, resolving a problem of Weaver.
 We subsequently use this geometric characterization to answer several questions in Lipschitz analysis.
 Notably, it follows that the Lipschitz-free space $\mathcal{F}(M)$ over a compact metric space $M$ is a dual space if and only if $M$ is purely 1-unrectifiable.
-Furthermore, for any complete metric space $M$, we deduce that pure 1-unrectifiability actually characterizes some well-known Banach space properties of $\mathcal{F}(M)$ such as the Radon-Nikod\'ym property and the Schur property.
-A direct consequence is that any complete, purely 1-unrectifiable metric space isometrically embeds into a Banach space with the Radon-Nikod\'ym property.
-Finally, we provide a solution to a problem of Whitney from 1935 by finding a rectifiability-based characterization of 1-critical compact metric spaces, and we use this characterization to prove the following: a bounded turning tree fails to be 1-critical if and only each of its subarcs has $\sigma$-finite Hausdorff 1-measure.
+Furthermore, we establish a compact determinacy principle for the Radon-Nikod\'ym property (RNP) and deduce that, for any complete metric space $M$, pure 1-unrectifiability is actually equivalent to some well-known Banach space properties of $\mathcal{F}(M)$ such as the RNP and the Schur property.
+A direct consequence is that any complete, purely 1-unrectifiable metric space isometrically embeds into a Banach space with the RNP.
+Finally, we provide a possible solution to a problem of Whitney by finding a rectifiability-based description of 1-critical compact metric spaces, and we use this description to prove the following: a bounded turning tree fails to be 1-critical if and only if each of its subarcs has $\sigma$-finite Hausdorff 1-measure.

 \subjclass[2020]{Primary 51F30; Secondary 28A78, 30L05, 46B20, 46B22, 54E45}

 \keywords{Purely 1-unrectifiable, Radon-Nikod\'ym property, Whitney arc, Lipschitz-free space, locally flat Lipschitz function}